 - Enroll your kids at a Virtual Summer Camp – Kids can unleash their creativity and learn computer design software for drawing, design or animation.
 Check Red River College’s Technology, Art and Creativity Camps.

 - Join a virtual Book Club – Summer is a great time to catch up on your reading!
 Enhance your experience by talking about what you’ve read.
-Check out virtual book clubs at the Millennium Library You’re also welcome to join our Reading Club where we go short story by short story.
+Check out virtual book clubs at the Millennium Library You’re also welcome to join our Reading Club where we go short story by short story or our Advanced Reading Club and discuss a book chapter by chapter with online peers.

 - Volunteer – Every little bit of help counts!
 Winnipeg Harvest and Red Cross Manitoba are always looking for people like you.
 Use the portal Help Next Door MB if you want to make a difference within your immediate community.